ubarsc/ubarsc.github.io/_posts/2025-09-12-timinghooks.markdown

 totals to the user, allowing the user to make informed choices about whether or not to move the data to a faster disk drive.

-1. Just report time taken in part of a function
-2. Report time taken for a whole group of statements
-3. Collate similar steps into one timing

 # Installation

 `timinghooks` can be installed from the github repo like this: